 Property and Planning

-Property law lies at the heart of Brynmor’s practice.
-His practice combines cases with a strong public law element (such as housing cases or cases involving local authorities) and pure property cases.
 Brynmor’s property practice ranges from trusts of land and real property through to landlord and tenant matters.
-He has particular expertise in residential leasehold disputes.
-Brynmor has appeared on numerous occasions before the Property Chamber of the First-Tier Tribunal in leasehold and land registration disputes, and on appeals to the Upper Tribunal.
+He is experienced in private sector and public sector property disputes.
+He has appeared on numerous occasions before the Property Chamber of the First-Tier Tribunal in leasehold and land registration disputes, and on appeals to the Upper Tribunal and the Court of Appeal.

 - Joy Smith v Mohammed Riaz Khan EWCA Civ 1137: established the correct approach to general damages for trespass in unlawful eviction cases.
 The Court emphasised that damages run until the evicted tenant’s right to possession was actually terminated (not to the date when it could lawfully have been terminated).
 The Court also considered the appropriate rate of damages and the relevance of the rent and comparator cases.